wenbobao/PPiOS-Rename/README.md

 #### Example
 ```
--F '!APH*' -F '!MC*' -F '!FX?'
+-F '!APH*' -F '!MC*' -F '!F?Box'
 ```

 This will filter out any class in namespace `APH`, and `MC`.
-It will also filter out every class in the namespaces that start with `FX`.
+It will also filter out every class in the namespaces that start with `F` and has a class name of `Box`.
 The `?` matches any single character, while the `*` character matches any number of characters any number of times.

 ### Ignored symbols
 It may happen that some symbols get obfuscated even though they shouldn't, e.g. if you use C method and name Objective-C method using the same name.
 It will lead to a linker error (*unresolved external*).
 You have to find what symbol is it and add it to the list of ignored symbols.